wagnermarques00/Alura-HTML5-CSS3/README.md

 1. Bootstrap 4: Creating a Responsive Landing Page
 1. Flexbox: Position elements on the screen
 1. CSS architecture: Making problems uncomplicated
+1. React: Abstracting your CSS with Styled Components

 ## Studying at the moment:

-- React: Abstracting your CSS with Styled Components
+- React with TailwindCSS: Styling Components